Suggested links

 Alcohol Poisoning

 Alcohol poisoning is another term for an alcohol overdose, which happens when a person drinks too much in a short period.
-When not addressed right away, alcohol poisoning can lead to serious health complications, including death.
+When not addressed right away, alcohol poisoning is a medical emergency and can cause serious health complications, including death.

-If you or a loved one suspect you have alcohol poisoning, seek medical help immediately by calling 911.
+If you or a loved one suspects you have alcohol poisoning, seek medical help immediately by calling 911.

 Battling addiction and ready for treatment?
 Find Treatment Now